 New spawing building and holding pond

-Spring Chinook salmon, steelhead, and coho salmon will now be arrive at the new hatchery adult holding pond and be spawned in a new spawning building recently completed.
+Spring Chinook salmon, steelhead, and coho salmon will now enter the new hatchery adult holding pond and be spawned in the new spawning building.
 Stop by to visit this beautiful facility and feed the rainbow trout in the new kids fishing pond.

 The hatchery has had significant renovations over the last year or so.
 The largest addition is a completely new holding facility for adult salmon and spawning building including a visitor viewing room to observe spawning operations and a salmon viewing window (below water level).
 Other modifications include a new pumphouse and pump to upgrade the main water supply to the adult holding facility; new entrance bridge to handle heavy trucks; rehabilitation of the hatchery electrical system, and a new computer based alarm system including security cameras.